sus-unn/bl2d/README.md

 #sus_bl2d
 #Utilities helps making 2d animation in blender

-#PLEASE DONNOT TYPE ANY NON-ENGLISH CHARACTERS IN 'bl2d.py'
+#PLEASE DONNOT TYPE ANY NON-ENGLISH CHARACTERS IN SCRIPTS including 'bl2d.py'
 #DONNOT CHANGE ANY TEMPLATE OBJECT NAMES.
 IT WILL CAUSE FATAL ERROR.

 #This add-on and its features are yet incomplete.